VIMPAT is indicated for:

 VIMPAT is a Schedule V controlled substance.

-Adverse Event Profile In Adult Patients
+Adverse Event Profile In Adult PATIENTS WITH PARTIAL-ONSET SEIZURES2

 - In the adult monotherapy clinical trial, adverse reactions were generally similar to those observed and attributed to drug in adult adjunctive placebo-controlled trials, with the exception of insomnia (occurred at a higher rate of ≥2%)